 However, when we are comfortable with failure, we will give our best to the process, leaving the outcome to emerge on its own.
 The results of this kind of approach are surprisingly impressive.
 However, even if it turns out that it truly failed, you will be proud that you gave it your best.

-12. Keep a Goal Performance Journal
+12. A Goal Performance Journal

 Have a journal to track your performance, including actions that you took that led to success in the process of achieving your goals.
-This will not only be useful for your current goal pursuit, but it will also be useful for future goals as you might need to repeat those actions.
+This will not only be useful for your current goal pursuit, but it will also be useful for future goals, as you might need to repeat those actions.

 Achieving your goals will require more than strategies; you will need to have the courage and determination to pursue your goals in the face of all odds.
 However, strategies do have their place.
 They provide the best path you can take to achieve your goals and limit your chances of failure.